-In the year ended December 31, 2022, GCMH Equityholders entered into an agreement agreements that will transfer equity ownership between certain existing employee members of the GCMH Equityholders ("GCMH Equityholders Awards").
+In the year ended December 31, 2022, GCMH Equityholders entered into agreements that will transfer equity ownership between certain existing employee members of the GCMH Equityholders ("GCMH Equityholders Awards").
 The GCMH Equityholders Awards will entitle recipients to receive Class A common stock upon vesting.
 The non-cash awards serve to transfer equity ownership from existing GCMH Equityholders to other existing member employees upon vesting.
-The GCMH Equityholders Awards do not dilute Class A common stockholders and do not impact net cash flows of the Company.
+The GCMH Equityholders Awards do not dilute Class A common stockholders and do not impact cash flows of the Company.
 The GCMH Equityholders Awards are accounted for under ASC 718, Compensation-Stock Compensation.
 The awards generally will vest in May 2025 and do not entitle the recipients to dividends or distributions made on Class A common stock during the vesting period.
 As such, the fair value of the GCMH Equityholders Awards is based on the closing price of Class A common stock on the accounting grant date less the present value of dividends expected to be paid during the vesting period.
-GCMH Equityholders can settle the awards upon vesting by exchanging outstanding GCMH common units or by otherwise acquiring and delivering Class A common stock, and therefore the vesting of such awards will not dilute Class A common stockholders.
+GCMH Equityholders can settle the awards at various dates after vesting by exchanging outstanding GCMH common units or by otherwise acquiring and delivering Class A common stock, and therefore the vesting of such awards will not dilute Class A common stockholders.
 The GCMH Equityholders Awards therefore have no economic impact on Class A common stockholders.
 As such, the expense that is pushed down to GCMH and the offsetting deemed contribution are each attributed solely to noncontrolling interests in GCMH, consistent with the accounting for payments to employees described above.
-The GCMH Equityholders Awards of 7,169,415 units had an aggregate grant date fair value of \$53.4 million, or an average grant date fair value of \$7.45 per unit.
-The Company recognized partnership interest-based compensation expense related to the GCMH Equityholders Awards of \$21.9 million and \$2.4 million for the years ended December 31, 2022 December 31, 2023 and 2022, respectively.
-As of December 31, 2022 December 31, 2023, total unrecognized compensation expense related to unvested GCMH Equityholders Awards was \$51.0 \$29.1 million and is expected to be recognized over the remaining weighted average period of 2.3 1.3 years.
+The GCMH Equityholders Awards of 7,169,415 units had an aggregate grant date fair value of \$ 53.4 million, or an average grant date fair value of \$ 7.45 per unit.
+The Company recognized partnership interest-based compensation expense related to the GCMH Equityholders Awards of \$ 21.9 million, \$ 21.9 million, and \$ 2.4 million for the years ended December 31, 2024, 2023, and 2022, respectively.
+As of December 31, 2024, total unrecognized compensation expense related to unvested GCMH Equityholders Awards was \$ 7.2 million and is expected to be recognized over the remaining weighted average period of 0.3 years.